Code of Conduct

 V. Members are responsible for communicating these rules to their staff and employees.
 Any member found in violation may be censured, fined, suspended, or expelled from the Association.

 VI.
 Investigating complaints of harassment.
 Upon its own initiative or upon receiving a written complaint alleging that a member has engaged in harassment, the ABAA Ethics Committee will conduct an investigation.
 The investigation will be conducted in a prompt, thorough, and impartial manner.
-The Ethics Committee chairperson or his/ her designee shall inform the respondent that an investigation is being commenced and shall provide the respondent in writing with:
+The Ethics Committee chairperson or their designee shall inform the respondent that an investigation is being commenced and shall provide the respondent in writing with:

 A. a written summary of the allegations of the complaint;